How do I manage the clock source for EC2 instances running Linux?

 cat /sys/devices/system/clocksource/clocksource0/current_clocksource xen

-To list the clock source, use the available_clocksource command:
+To list the available clock sources, list the contents of the available_clocksource file:

 cat /sys/devices/system/clocksource/clocksource0/available_clocksource xen tsc hpet acpi_pm